JSON Standards

 JSON Trailing Commas & RFC 8259: Why They Break Your Code (And How to Fix It)

-In simple terms, RFC 8259 is the "rule book" that defines:
+In simple terms, RFC 8259 acts as the rule book for JSON.
+It clearly defines:

-• The exact grammar rules for strings, numbers, objects, arrays, booleans, and null values
+• The grammar rules for objects, arrays, strings, numbers, booleans, and null

-Every major programming language, browser, and API framework follows RFC 8259 when parsing JSON.
-This means if your JSON doesn't comply with RFC 8259, it will fail in Python, JavaScript, Java, Go, Ruby, PHP, and virtually every other environment.
+All major programming languages and platforms follow this specification.
+Browsers, APIs, databases, and backend frameworks rely on RFC 8259 when parsing JSON.
+If your JSON does not comply, it will fail in Python, JavaScript, Java, PHP, Go, Ruby, and most other environments.

 Why RFC 8259 Compliance Matters

-• API calls fail Servers reject malformed JSON payloads
+• API requests fail because servers reject malformed JSON

 {